nashkw/website-builder/timelog.md

 ### 02 Nov 2023

-* *? hours* continue setup of authentication system
+* *8 hours* continued setup of authentication system (including sign up and log in pages)